ibm-cloud-docs/power-iaas/site-to-site-vpn-connectivity.md

 **Create a VPC resource.**

-:Complete the steps documented in [Using the IBM Cloud console to create VPC resources](/docs/vpc?topic=vpc-creating-a-vpc-using-the-ibm-cloud-console).
+- Complete the steps documented in [Using the IBM Cloud console to create VPC resources](/docs/vpc?topic=vpc-creating-a-vpc-using-the-ibm-cloud-console).

 ## Step 2
 {: vpc-vpn-2}